A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Introduction

 \end{definition} In particular, he showed that a Ricci flow can always be extended if the space-time integral norm

 is finite, for some optimal pair $(\alpha,\beta)$.
 Heuristically, one would then expect that this integral norm of the curvature should concentrate in neighbourhoods of a singular point.
-Such a result would in theory be equivalent to a Harnack inequality for $\abs{\Rm}$ on parabolic cylinders near the singular point.
-Generally however, one cannot expect such a result, as one readily sees by considering flat points in the Ricci flow starting at an immersed two-torus.
+Such a result would in theory be equivalent to a Harnack inequality for $\abs{\Rm}$ on parabolic cylinders near the singular point and would in particular guarantee that $\abs{\Rm}$ blows up \emph{at} (rather than \emph{near}) every singular point, a result that seems too hard to achieve with the tools developed here.
+Moreover, for regular points one must clearly weaken any such claim: in fact, considering flat points in the Ricci flow starting at an immersed two-torus, we see that they are surrounded by non-flat points, so no Harnack inequality in any parabolic cylinder centred at them can hold without a correction term.
 Hence, we instead consider space-time integral norms of $r_{\Rm}^{-2}$ on parabolic cylinders $\mathcal{P}(p,t,a_1\,r_{\Rm})$ on which our Harnack-type inequality for the Riemann scale holds, obtaining the following $\e$-regularity result: if $p\in\Sigma$, then for $t$ sufficiently close to $T$, we have

 where $a_1\in(0,1)$ is the constant from Corollary \ref{harnackcor}.
 See Theorem \ref{riemannscaleintegralbounds} for the precise statement and the dependence of the constants $C_2$ and $C_3$.
-In order to distinguish between the different types of singular points, we then compare their Riemann scale with the Type~I rate, so we consider the following. \begin{definition}[Singular Density] Given a Ricci flow $(M,g(t))$ maximally defined on the time interval $[0,T)$, $T<\infty$, and an optimal pair $(\alpha,\beta)$, we define \emph{the singular density function at time $T$} of the flow to be the function $\Theta \colon M \to [0,+\infty]$ given by
+In order to distinguish between the different types of singular points, we then compare their Riemann scale with the Type~I rate, so we consider the following. \begin{definition}[Singular Density] Given a Ricci flow $(M,g(t))$ on $[0,T)$, $T<\infty$, satisfying \eqref{eq.curvatureblowup} and \eqref{eq.bddcurv}, as well as an optimal pair $(\alpha,\beta)$, we define \emph{the singular density function at time $T$} of the flow to be the function $\Theta \colon M \to [0,+\infty]$ given by